pelicanmapping/rocky/README.md

 ```c++
 mapNode->profile = Profile("global-qsc");
 ```
 The *Rendering* panel in `rocky_demo` has a drop-down to select the profile so you can see the difference.
-Toggle on *Wireframe* mode for a better look.
+Toggle on *Show triangles* for a better look.

 ### VSG Nodes and Layers

-Use Rocky's `NodeLayer` to wrap a `vsg::Node` in a Rocky map layer. it's easy:
+Use Rocky's `NodeLayer` to wrap a `vsg::Node` in a Rocky map layer:
 ```c++
 auto layer = NodeLayer::create(my_vsg_node);
 ...